elliottwilliams/mumbletune/README.md

 - A Spotify Premium account.
 I wish it didn't have to be this way, but for API access, Premium's required
 - A Spotify App Key.
 Spotify will issue you one [here][1].

+First, ensure you have some prerequisites (these commands are for Ubuntu 12.04)

+    # Build tools (make, etc.), Git, and Ruby 1.9.3
+    $ sudo apt-get install build-essential git ruby1.9.3

+    # CELT and libsamplerate
+    $ sudo apt-get install libcelt-dev libsamplerate0-dev

+    # Bundler
+    $ gem install bundler

-Clone this repo and install its dependencies
+Then, clone Mumbletune and install its dependencies

     $ git clone git://github.com/elliottwilliams/mumbletune.git
-    cd mumbletune
+    $ cd mumbletune
-    bundle install
+    $ bundle install

 ## Usage